JTM28/Python-Algorithmic-Trading-Library/README.md

 # Python-Algorithmic-Trading-Library

-### Python Library For Algorithmic Trading Indicators
+**A Library To Help Efficiently and Accurately Solve For Technical Indicators and Mathematical Functions Related To Quantitative Analysis of the Stock Market